Exceeding imaging service standards in quality and patient safety

 Plaque buildup in the heart can cause an artery to narrow and become blocked.
 A CT angiography can be used to determine the location of the blockage, but in some cases, more information is needed.

-Fractional flow reserve-computed tomography (FFRCT) is an advanced, non-invasive imaging test that determines how blockages affect blood flow to the heart.
+Fractional flow reserve-computed tomography (FFRCT) is an advanced, non-invasive imaging test that we perform at our Dallas heart hospital to determine how blockages affect blood flow to the heart.
 This test does not require another appointment, and there is no additional risk.
 A computerized 3D model of your coronary arteries is analyzed by a trained specialist to determine how limited the blood flow is to the heart.
 The information then helps the patient and their physician determine a treatment plan.

-Talk to your doctor to learn more about FFRCT.
+Talk to your heart doctor to learn more about FFRCT.